 When we came home that evening, I spotted something that looked like a gift bag on our front porch when we were pulling into our driveway.
 Upon further inspection, we saw that it was an open box of cat litter.
 It didn’t look used and was almost full.
 We were so confused!

-At first I thought maybe one of our neighbours had a cat and it died or something so they were giving us their leftover cat litter.
-However, I don’t recall ever telling our neighbours that we had cats.
-They don’t go outside either, so the neighbours couldn’t have seen them.
+At first, I thought maybe one of our neighbors had a cat and it died or something so they were giving us their leftover cat litter.
+However, I don’t recall ever telling our neighbors that we had cats.
+They don’t go outside either, so the neighbors couldn’t have seen them.
 Weird.

 We left the box on the porch all night.